barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 Across DC, the yearly count of stop and frisk incidents rose 42% from 2010 to 2017, but these changes were not evenly divided among the city's neighborhoods.
 The more racially diverse DC neighborhoods saw the greatest increases in stop and frisk.
 Stop and frisk rose, on average, over 130% in neighborhoods comprised of 25-75% black residents, which includes the rapidly gentrifying neighborhoods of Shaw, Bloomingdale, Columbia Heights, and Petworth, from 2010 to 2017.
 While the number of stop and frisk incidents in neighborhoods with 95-100% black residents remained relatively stable from 2010 to 2017, these neighborhoods were among those with the highest rate of stops per person.

 <a name="footnote-race-bins-ref"></a>
 The above figure groups neighborhoods according to the portion of black residents in each neighborhood in order to compare trends across neighborhoods with different racial compositions.
-Subsequent modeling utilizes these groups<sup>[2](#footnote-race-bins)</sup>.
+These bins were chosen based on the distribution of black neighborhood population and are used in subsequent analysis<sup>[2](#footnote-race-bins)</sup>.

 The Relationship Between Crime and Stop and Frisk
 --------------